encode/httpx/docs/advanced.md

     ...
 ```

-To route HTTP and HTTPS requests to 2 different proxies, respectively located at `http://localhost:8030`, and `http://localhost:8031`, pass a `dict` of proxy URLs:
+For more advanced use cases, pass a proxies `dict`.
+For example, to route HTTP and HTTPS requests to 2 different proxies, respectively located at `http://localhost:8030`, and `http://localhost:8031`, pass a `dict` of proxy URLs:

 ```python
 proxies = {